BabakHemmatian/Gay_Marriage_Corpus_Study/README.md

 # Same-Sex Marriage Reddit Study

 ### Collaborators:
-### Babak Hemmatian, Steven A. Sloman, Uriel Cohen-Priva
+### Babak Hemmatian
 #### Brown University, Department of Cognitive, Linguistic and Psychological Sciences
 ### Sabina J. Sloman
 #### Carnegie Mellon University, Department of Social and Decision Sciences
+### Steven A. Sloman, Uriel Cohen-Priva
+#### Brown University, Department of Cognitive, Linguistic and Psychological Sciences

 ### Outline

 This repository holds Python code that can be used to extract information about trends in Reddit comments that relate to same-sex marriage over the years.
-Trivial changes to filters in [Utils.py](https://github.com/BabakHemmatian/Gay_Marriage_Corpus_Study/blob/master/Utils.py) can make it possible to use the code for extracting and analyzing comments related to any topic.
+Trivial changes to filter at the end of [lda_defaults.py](https://github.com/BabakHemmatian/Gay_Marriage_Corpus_Study/blob/master/lda_defaults.py) can make it possible to use the code for extracting and analyzing comments related to any topic.

 ### Dataset